 You can be sure that the coffee in pods would have tasted far richer if they’d been ground mere moments before going into the machine.

-You have, right there in your shop or in your coffee truck, the best roasted coffee beans you can buy – we hope.
+You have, right there in your shop or in your coffee truck, the best-roasted coffee beans you can buy – we hope.
 Along with your smile, service and location, they’re the reason customers return to you day after day.
-And while, of course, you want your customers to spend their entire waking day dreaming of the moment they return to your counter and order their next espresso or macchiato, you can’t be there for them whenever they want good coffee.
+And while, of course, you want your customers to spend their entire waking daydreaming of the moment they return to your counter and order their next espresso or macchiato, you can’t always be there for them whenever they want good coffee - especially in our current circumstances.

 Unless you sell them the good stuff to grind at home.
 We’re amazed by the number of coffee shops we’ve visited where selling a bag of beans simply doesn’t happen, or where it’s available but never promoted.